 Fortunately, patients have many choices of plastic surgeons who are Board Certified by the American Board of Plastic Surgery in Raleigh, NC.
 That should be the starting point for those who do the research and desire the safest and most successful outcomes.
 Then from the list of those surgeons, look for a surgeon with a lot of experience in the procedures you are interested in.

 Dr. Zenn is an internationally renowned plastic surgeon with an unparalleled background.
-After completing his education and surgical training at Ivy League institutions including Cornell and Harvard, he took on an additional fellowship at Memorial Sloan-Kettering Cancer Center.
-He has over 25 years of experience performing and teaching plastic surgery at UNC Chapel Hill and Duke University Medical Center, where he was a Full Professor, Vice-Chief of the Division of Plastic Surgery, and Director of resident training for more than a decade (that’s why he knows so much about this topic!)
+After completing his education and surgical training at Ivy League institutions, including Cornell and Harvard, he completed an additional fellowship at Memorial Sloan-Kettering Cancer Center.
+He has over 25 years of experience performing and teaching plastic surgery at UNC Chapel Hill and Duke University Medical Center, where he was a Full Professor, Vice-Chief of the Division of Plastic Surgery, and Director of Resident Training for more than a decade (that's why he knows so much about this topic!)

 Additionally, he is honored to have been asked by the American Board of Plastic Surgeons to administer oral boards to qualified candidates annually.

 Dr. Zenn currently practices plastic surgery in Raleigh, NC, and is one of the top plastic surgeons in the area.
 He is a distinguished member of many plastic surgery organizations, such as the American Society of Plastic Surgery and the American Association of Plastic Surgery.
 Also, the American Medical Association, American College of Surgeons, and the American Society of Aesthetic Plastic Surgery.